Skip to main content

 How is Cash Tax Paid calculated?

-Updated over a week ago
+Updated over 2 weeks ago

-Why we calculate Cash Tax Paid
+Why do we calculate Cash Tax Paid?

 Cash Tax Paid is an estimate of the tax amount actually paid in a given period.
 Because Fathom does not receive individual transactions from the source accounting system, we calculate the Cash Tax Paid to know how much actual cash went toward tax payments in a given period.

-Cash Tax Paid Formula
+Formula for Cash Tax Paid

 Cash Tax Paid =